Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

 This project was done without the help of these people and was done through tough times, however I am proud of continuing this given I was battling depression, anxiety as well as other factors that had affected my workrate through this milestone project.
 I am content with where it is but I myself will still continue updating this even though I know the outcome of the project.
 I am aware of what will happen but I will continue to persevere and work my hardest through this.
+Above all, I hope you thoroughly enjoy reading the documentation that made this website as well as the challenges I had faced.

 Thank you for Reading.